-The Phase 2 onsite habitat mitigation areas (hereafter referred to as mitigation areas) are located to the east and west of the Devil's Gate Reservoir (Reservoir) just outside of the PMA for the Project (Figure 3).
-Mitigation areas DG-W-1 (Johnson Field), DG-2, DG-2 New Channels, and DG-2 WOUS, are located on the east side of the Reservoir and mitigation areas DG-W-2 (Mining Pit), DG-W-2 Outlet, DG-4 Sheet Flow (northern), and DG-SF-1 are located on the west side of the Reservoir.
-The mitigation areas are encompassed by the Hahamongna Watershed Park, which is heavily used for recreational activities, such as hiking, bird watching, horseback riding, and disc golf.
+The Phase 2 onsite habitat mitigation areas (hereafter referred to as mitigation areas) are located to the east and west of the Reservoir just outside of the PMA for the Project (Figure 3).
+Mitigation areas DG-W-1 (Johnson Field), DG-2, DG-2 New Channels, and DG-2 WOUS, are located on the east side of the Reservoir and mitigation areas DG-W-2 (Mining Pit), DG-W-2 (Mining Pit Outlet), DG-4 Sheet Flow (northern), and DG-SF-1 are located on the west side of the Reservoir.
+The mitigation areas are encompassed by the Hahamongna Watershed Park, which is heavily used for recreational activities such as hiking, bird watching, horseback riding, and disc golf.